NearlyFreeSpeech.NET Getting Started Guide

 - Enter the registrant contact information as you would like it to appear on your domain registration (and in the publicly-accessible WHOIS domain registration database)

-- Contact Information & Privacy: Decide whether or not you wish to leave your own name and contact information available to the public via the WHOIS database, or use our RespectMyPrivacy.COM Proxy Contact Service to protect your identity
+- Contact Information & Privacy: Decide whether you wish to leave your own name and contact information available to the public via the WHOIS database, or use our RespectMyPrivacy.COM Proxy Contact Service to protect your identity

 - Select Contact Information: This step allows you to modify/select the contact information you previously entered in step 5.
 (This step applies only if you choose not to use the RespectMyPrivacy.COM Proxy Contact Service